 Not many of us know that procrastination is a coping mechanism to deal with negative emotions.
 For some reason or the other, people develop negative reactions to certain tasks.

 To tackle the procrastination problem, it is important to master self-regulation, the art of managing your emotions to achieve positive outcomes.
 Once you self-regulate, you stop procrastinating tasks despite the negative emotions invoked in you.
-Interestingly, there is clear scientific evidence to show that mindfulness helps to reduce procrastination.
+Interestingly, there is clear scientific evidence to show that meditation for mindfulness helps to reduce procrastination.

 How does mindfulness lower procrastination?